ads91/riskengine/README.md

 where

-- *coupon* is the amount payable to the bond holder on each date specified in the bond's curve and
+- **coupon** is the amount payable to the bond holder on each date specified in the bond's curve and
-- *curve* is a valid curve name stored in the market data environment, this specifies the discounting curve to apply and on which dates (tenors).
+- **curve** is a valid curve name stored in the market data environment, this specifies the rates to convert to discounting factors to levy on the coupons and the dates associated with those rates.

 #### Model limitations